-10 Days Out West: A Bucket List Trip to Alberta
+10 Days Out West: A Dream Trip to Alberta

-It had always been a dream of mine to travel out west, so I jumped at the opportunity to visit Banff, Calgary and Drumheller.
+An Alberta vacation had always been a dream of mine, so I jumped at the opportunity to spend 10 days exploring Banff, Calgary and Drumheller.

 During the summer of 2016, I had the opportunity to visit stunning Banff, Alberta, for the first time in my life.
 It had always been a dream of mine to travel out West, so of course I jumped at the opportunity to see the Rocky Mountains when I got the chance!
 I was invited to go along with my cousin Sarah, who I am very close to, and her family.

-Up to this point, I had never travelled outside of the province of Ontario, so my uncle planned this trip to Alberta with me in mind, as I had always talked about wanting to see its blue, sparkling waters, huge mountains and vast landscapes.
+Up to this point, I had never travelled outside of Ontario, so my uncle planned this Alberta vacation with me in mind, as I had always talked about wanting to see the province’s blue, sparkling waters, huge mountains and vast landscapes.
 I also wanted to attend the Calgary Stampede.

-We went for ten days in July 2016 and planned our vacation around the Stampede, which began on July 9.
+We planned our Alberta vacation around the Stampede, which began on July 9.
 We stayed at a resort in Banff National Park and I got to wake up to a gorgeous mountain view every morning.

 I love taking photos and knew this trip would be a photographer’s dream.
 One day, I’d love to sell my landscape photography professionally.
 I have a quick trigger finger and took tons of photos.
-Even though the pictures I captured were amazing, they still didn’t do justice to the spectacular beauty of Alberta.
+Even though the pictures I captured were amazing, they still didn’t do justice to the spectacular Alberta scenery.

-We travelled through Drumheller, Alberta, on our way to the resort in Banff and on our first full day in Alberta, we visited the famous landmark of Lake Louise.
+We travelled through Drumheller, Alberta, on our way to the resort in Banff and on our first full day, we visited the famous landmark of Lake Louise.
 My cousins and I walked the hiking trail that took us right around to the back side of the stunning lake.